sourcegraph/about/handbook/engineering/distribution/managed/upgrade_process.md

 ## 8) Confirm instance health

-[Access Grafana](operations.md#port-forwarding-direct-access-to-caddy-jaeger-and-grafana) and confirm the instance is healthy by verifying no critical alerts are firing.
+[Access Grafana](operations.md#port-forwarding-direct-access-to-caddy-jaeger-and-grafana) and confirm the instance is healthy by verifying no critical alerts are firing, and there has been no large increase in warning alerts.

 ## 9) Switch the load balancer target